mkstp/negotiations-semantic-analyzer/README.md

 6. 'your_transcript.json' will be saved in the same directory
 7. Results of conversation should be visualized

-# Parameterized Sentence Output Format
+# JSON Output Format and Description of Parameters

-Given a fathom transcript, the application generates a json file with formatted objects:
+Given a fathom transcript, parameterizer.py generates a json file with formatted objects:

 ```
 "id": 35,